Owner: Senior Vice President and Chief Academic Officer

 Veterans of any of the services listed above

 UMGC will utilize the assessment methods listed in Sections II and III of this policy to evaluate whether credit may be awarded for military training, coursework, or education.
 UMGC shall provide students with a timely, formal notification of acceptance or denial of the credit for military experience.

 Students who wish to appeal a credit evaluation must notify UMGC, in writing, within 20 working days (four weeks) of receiving notification of the credit determination.

-UMGC Adelphi undergraduate students shall submit their appeal to the Associate Vice President, Undergraduate Advising.
+The appeal must be submitted to SARegistrar@umgc.edu.
 UMGC Europe and UMGC Asia undergraduate students shall submit their appeal to the Director, Student Services.

 The student's appeal must include the name and number of this policy and a statement indicating why the credit(s) should be accepted.

 The appropriate UMGC office will respond in writing within 10 working days (two weeks) of receiving the appeal.